Amazon Brand Story Feature

 Show off your personality and share your mission

 Remember the brand story higher up for the shower heads?
-They radiated the mood and lifestyle the customer will feel if they make the purchase with the calm, clean and soothing image.
+They radiate the mood and lifestyle the customer will feel if they make the purchase with the calm, clean and soothing image.

 Show your customer how their life can be with your product and it’ll be an easier sell.